todarom3/SeniorProject/README.md

 Finish making the midterm presentation
 Prepare to present in person on 3/17

-// Future weeks will be updated to reflect what was actually done, as alot has changed since we first made the schedule (we did alot of things earlier than listed)

 Week 8: Midterm Presentation and New Improvements:
 Present the Midterm
 Work on finishing the API that connects the machine learning model and the dashboard